cds-snc/consultation-references/progressive-web-app-mobile.md

 |Development Environment Operating System|Can be developed on all major operating systems<ul><li>Windows</li><li>macOS</li><li>Linux</li></ul>|Mobile operating system specific:<ul><li>iOS: macOS only<li>Android: all major operating systems<ul><li>Windows</li><li>macOS</li><li>Linux</li></ul></ul>|

 - Programming languages
   - Web app or PWA can be built with programming languages supported by most modern browsers.
-A single code base could sufficient to offer the application to all mobile users, in line with the TBS Standard with regards to marketshare of platforms.
+A single code base could sufficient to offer the application to all mobile users, in line with the TBS Standard with regards to market share of platforms.
   - Mobile apps require device specific compatible programming languages meaning that at least two separate code base would be needed to support the two major operating systems (iOS and Android)
 - Development environments
   - iOS mobile applications requires the use of Mac computer with the latest version of Xcode.
-Mac computers are not currently supported by default on the Government of Canada network and usually are operated independantly.
+Mac computers are not currently supported by default on the Government of Canada network and usually are operated independently.
   - Web apps and PWA can be developed on all major desktop operating systems, including Windows, macOS and most Linux distributions.
 - Toolchain
   - Web applications, PWA, and mobile device applications all support the use of various tools to improve development practices such as frameworks, software dependency libraries and package management,
-- Skillset
+- Skill set
   - The programming languages, development frameworks and available dependencies being different, it may not be possible to easily transfer the knowledge of software development teams from web to mobile, or at least not do so without a loss in productivity.

 ### Release and Update